litixsoft/baboon/README.md

 Baboon needs this stack as a base on the respective system.
 Such a stack including NodeJS version management and other tools can be found here: the [baboon-stack](https://github.com/litixsoft/baboon-stack) covers an easy-to-use one-click setup for Windows, Linux and Mac.

 ## NodeJS global dependencies
-Whithout using baboon-stack, you need install Baboon's global dependencies.
+Without using baboon-stack, you need install Baboon's global dependencies.
 Skip this section when using Baboon-stack.

 Linux / Mac: